FrozenGene/presentation/README.md

 Sometimes, I will present some technical topics in others company.
-However, I think these materials are also very valuable for people who are interested in these topics.
+However, I think these materials should be also very valuable for people who are interested in these topics.
 Therefore, I decide to put these presentation materials on my github.
 If I have time, I will also write blogs to record and leave one place to discuss these topics.